Meet Our Staff

 Ron Keine works with Ray Krone and Delbert Tibbs as an Assistant Director of Membership and Training for Witness to Innocence.
 Ron was one of four men convicted of the murder and kidnapping of a University of New Mexico student in 1974.
 He and his co-defendants were sentenced to death before an investigation by The Detroit News uncovered lies by the prosecution’s star witness, perjured identification given under police pressure, and the use of poorly administered lie detector tests.
 Ron was released in 1976 after the murder weapon was traced to a law enforcement officer who admitted to the killing.
 Ron’s powerful prose on the death penalty has appeared in both scholarly and literary arts publications, and he was recently honored by the Texas House of Representatives.

-Delbert Tibbs, Assistant Director of Membership of Training
+Sabrina Butler, Assistant Director of Membership and Training